 EDUCATIONAL PROFESSIONAL WORK

-- Equity Institute for Race-Conscious Pedagogy, LLC, Founder, 2020-Present
+- National Institute for Customizing Education, LLC., Founder, 2020-Present

 - True Colors, Co-Founder, 2021-Present

 - The Bond Educational Group, Director of Equity and Instruction, 2019-Present

 - Pennsylvania School Board Association Equity Task Force, 2018-2019